d3fc/d3fc/packages/d3fc-chart/README.md

 If *label* is specified, sets the text for the given label, and returns the Cartesian chart.
 If *label* is not specified, returns the label text.

+The *label* value can either be a string, or a function that returns a string.
+If it is a function, it will be invoked with the data that is 'bound' to the chart.
+This can be useful if you are rendering multiple charts, with different chart labels, using a data join.

 <a name="cartesian_xOrient" href="#cartesian_xOrient">#</a> *cartesian*.**xOrient**(*orient*)
 <a name="cartesian_yOrient" href="#cartesian_yOrient">#</a> *cartesian*.**yOrient**(*orient*)

 If *orient* is specified, sets the orientation for the axis in the given direction, and returns the Cartesian chart.
 If *orient* is not specified, returns the orientation.
 Valid values for *yOrient* are *left*, *right* or *none*, and for *xOrient* they are *top*, *bottom* or *none*.

 If an orientation of *none* is specified for an axis, the axis, axis label and their containers will not be rendered.

+The *orient* value can either be a string, or a function that returns a string.
+If it is a function, it will be invoked with the data that is 'bound' to the chart.
+This can be useful if you are rendering multiple charts, with different chart labels, using a data join.

 <a name="cartesian_decorate" href="#cartesian_decorate">#</a> *cartesian*.**decorate**(*decorateFunc*)